-School psychologists have knowledge of individual differences, abilities, disabilities, and other diverse characteristics; principles and research related to diversity factors for children, families, and schools, including factors related to culture, context, and individual and role differences; and evidence-based strategies to enhance services and address potential influences related to diversity.
-School psychologists demonstrate skills to provide professional services that promote effective functioning for individuals, families, and schools with diverse characteristics, cultures, and backgrounds and across multiple contexts, with recognition that an understanding and respect for diversity in development and learning and advocacy for social justice are foundations of all aspects of service delivery.
+School psychologists have knowledge of individual differences, abilities, disabilities, and other diverse characteristics and of the impact they have on development and learning.
+They also understand principles and research related to diversity in children, families, schools, and communities, including factors related to child development, religion, culture and cultural identity, race, sexual orientation, gender identity and expression, socioeconomic status, and other variables.
+School psychologists implement evidence-based strategies to enhance services in both general and special education and address potential influences related to diversity.
+School psychologists demonstrate skills to provide professional services that promote effective functioning for individuals, families, and schools with diverse characteristics, cultures, and backgrounds through an ecological lens across multiple contexts.
+School psychologists recognize that equitable practices for diverse student populations, respect for diversity in development and learning, and advocacy for social justice are foundational to effective service delivery.
+While equality ensures that all children have the same access to general and special educational opportunities, equity ensures that each student receives what they need to benefit from these opportunities.

-- Attending Illinois School Psychologists Association conventions - Attending NASP conventions

-- Attending seminars and workshops - Attending team meetings - Being involved in an evaluation of a linguistically diverse student - Being involved in the problem-solving process - Comparing and contrasting NASP Standards with district policies - Completing case studies in an unbiased manner - Consulting with on-site supervisor - Developing a database of community resources - Developing an in-service program - Developing an in-service program dealing with diversity - Developing evidence based intervention strategies - Developing instruction plans - Developing parent programs - Evaluating a child with a low incidence disability - Participating in peer mediation - Providing an individual and/or group presentation - Providing consultation to teachers, parents, students, administrators, and staff - Providing individual and/or group counseling - Supporting team participation - Analyzing your own performance
+- Attending Illinois School Psychologists Association conventions - Attending NASP conventions - Attending seminars and workshops - Attending team meetings - Being involved in an evaluation of a linguistically diverse student - Being involved in the problem-solving process - Comparing and contrasting NASP Standards with district policies - Completing case studies in an unbiased manner - Consulting with on-site supervisor - Developing a database of community resources - Developing an in-service program - Developing an in-service program dealing with diversity - Developing evidence-based intervention strategies

+- Developing instruction plans

+- Developing parent programs

+- Evaluating a child with a low incidence disability

+- Participating in peer mediation

+- Providing an individual and/or group presentation

+- Providing consultation to teachers, parents, students, administrators, and staff

+- Providing individual and/or group counseling

+- Supporting team participation

+- Analyzing your own performance